perchouli/codernitydb/docs/database_indexes.rst

     An example code for Md5 based index can be found :ref:`design`, more examples in :ref:`examples`

-    .. note:: For format specification and explaination please visit `Python struct documentation`_
+    .. note:: For format specification and explanation please visit `Python struct documentation`_